Symphony No. 3 (Mahler): III. Comodo (Scherzando), Ohne Hast (What The Animals In The Forest Tell Me)

 The third movement, a scherzo, with alternating sections in 2/4 and 6/8 meter, quotes extensively from Mahler's early song "Ablösung im Sommer" (Relief in Summer).

 In the trio section, the mood change from playful to contemplative occurs with an off-stage post horn (or flugelhorn) solo.

 This posthorn episode closely resembles standardised posthorn signals in Austria and Prussia of the time.
 The posthorn melody is suddenly interrupted (in measure 345) by a trumpet fanfare representing a literal quotation of the Austrian military signal for falling out (Abblasen).
 Another important quotation in the movement is a Spanish folk melody of jota aragonesa used by Mikhail Glinka in Caprice brillante and by Franz Liszt in Rhapsodie espagnole.
-Most probably it borrowed here from Ferruccio Busoni's transcription of the Rhapsodie for piano and orchestra, as the harmonies are almost identical and passages are equally almost similar.
+Most probably it is borrowed here from Ferruccio Busoni's transcription of the Rhapsodie for piano and orchestra, as the harmonies are almost identical and passages are equally quite similar.
 Busoni himself was the first to remark on this quotation in 1910.

 The reprise of the scherzo music is unusual, as it is interrupted several times by the post-horn melody.